Updated on August 2, 2016

 By following many of these labs, improvement can be monitored.
 Especially important are TGF beta 1 and lipase.
 Any rise of TGF beta-1 greater or equal to 5,000 after administering VIP usually means that there is ongoing exposure to mold.
 When TGF beta-1 rises using VIP and ERMI/HERTSMI testing shows no mold exposure, then Lyme or a TH-17/T-reg cell imbalance may be the issue.
 A rise in lipase may indicate serious pancreatic damage is occurring.

 Although rare (4 out of 600), lipases can rise due to VIP indicating increased pancreatic secretions and possible injury to the pancreas.
 This is serious, so make sure to also measure lipase before the first dose of VIP to establish a baseline.
 Subsequently, check lipase each month for the first three months and then every three months afterward to ensure levels are stable during VIP therapy.

 Stop use of VIP at the first sign of a rising lipase in combination with stomach pain.
 Per Google, a normal lipase level is 0-160 U/L. Symptoms of pancreatitis may include abdominal pain and swelling, diarrhea, fever, muscle aches, and lower blood pressure.

-The general guidelines for taking VIP (assuming the first dose is well tolerated) is to take 2 sprays in alternating nostrils 4 times daily for 30 days and then recheck blood pressure, VCS, C4a, TGF beta 1, and fasting lipase.
+The general guidelines for taking VIP (assuming the first dose is well tolerated) is to spray 50mcg in alternating nostrils 4 times daily for 30 days and then recheck blood pressure, VCS, C4a, TGF beta 1, and fasting lipase.
 If the labs like C4a and TGF beta 1 are improving, then start tapering down VIP over the next month to 2 doses daily.
 Continue taking Vasoactive Intestinal Peptide (VIP) at 2 doses daily for 1 more month and then stop.
 Six months after stopping VIP, recheck labs to make sure levels are stable and within range.
 Note: Some spray bottles deliver 50mcg in a single spray and some require two sprays.